 Dissertation research will give you the opportunity to integrate your knowledge of important themes, frameworks and research findings in banking and finance obtained via lectures, seminars, and workshops.

 All modules of this master's degree course are assessed by a combination of coursework and final examinations.
 Students who successfully complete the taught part of the course can proceed to the dissertation stage.
-MSc students are expected to work on their dissertation in the summer and to submit the final draft in mid-September.
+MSc students who do not complete a placement are expected to work on their dissertation in the summer and to submit the final draft in mid-September.